pascalvanluit/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Pascal is a student of Methodology & Statistics at Utrecht University who likes to dabble.
+Pascal is a research master student of Methodology & Statistics at Utrecht University.
+He is writing his thesis about improving generalizability of structural equation models through cross-validated model modifications.